-Established by Aisling Rusk in 2017, Studio idir believes in creating buildings that reflect and respond to your values, your uniqueness, your life and the way you want to live it.
+Established by Aisling Rusk in 2017, Studio idir believes in creating buildings that reflect and respond to you and your family’s, or company’s, values; your uniqueness; your life and work and the way you want them to play out in space.

 Aisling Rusk, Director – PhD, BSc(Hons) Architecture, MArch, ARB, RIBA

 Aisling studied Art in Manchester before completing her studies in Architecture (with first class honours) in Aberdeen and Cardiff, where her award-winning student work was twice shortlisted for the prestigious RIBA Presidents Medals.
-Her diverse range of design experience has included high-end, listed, residential projects in London with Barbara Weiss Architects; working on hotel and housing developments plus a biomedical research lab (and even the occasional houseboat) with Stirling-prize winning Michael Laird Architects in Edinburgh; detailing new university buildings using BIM (Building Information Modelling) alongside hand drawn smaller jobs for Courtney Architects in Christchurch, New Zealand; not to mention a stint working on-site on design co-ordination at Belfast’s Victoria Square complex.
+She has worked in London, Edinburgh, New Zealand and Belfast projects with a range of scales.
 Prior to establishing Studio Idir she built her reputation locally undertaking a number of widely-published residential projects as a sole practitioner.
-Her PhD investigates spatial practices that build connection within the divided contexts of Palestine/Israel and Northern Ireland.
-She sits on the RSUA Council, and is the inaugural chair of RSUA Women in Architecture.
-Aisling lives in East Belfast with her husband and two young children.
+Her PhD investigated spatial practices that build connection within the divided contexts of Palestine/Israel and Northern Ireland.
+She teaches MArch at QUB in the Streetspace Studio with Agustina Martire, is the inaugural chair of RSUA Women in Architecture and sits on the RIBA Validation Panel.
+Aisling was selected as one of the Architect’s Journal’s 40 architects under 40 in 2020.
+She lives in East Belfast with her husband and two children.

 Graeme Goudy, Senior Architectural Technician

 Graeme studied the Built Environment with Information Technology at North Down and Ards Institute.
 He has 15 years of experience working in architecture and has gained extensive knowledge on a wide variety of projects and sectors.
 Graeme began his career in Ostick and Williams Architects where he worked on high-end pharmaceutical, educational and large retail projects throughout Ireland.
 He then travelled to New Zealand and worked for Catalyst Consulting on a number of different projects, including design and fitout of office spaces to the restoration of a small timber-frame housing development in the centre of Auckland.
-On returning home he set up his own consultancy firm delivering bespoke drawing and BIM services for the Construction/Architectural industry, completing many small houses, listed dwellings and the odd barn conversion.
+On returning home he set up his own consultancy firm delivering bespoke drawing and BIM services for the Construction/Architectural industry, completing many new houses, listed dwelling renovations and the odd barn conversion.
 After 6 successful years he accepted a position with Calico Architects, assisting on a variety of high-end residential projects in London, an industrial facility in Hull and a state of the art office development in Belfast.
-Graeme lives in the heart of the ards peninsula with his wife and young family.
-He has a strong passion for sport and is a keen follower of Ireland and Ulster rugby.
+Graeme lives in the heart of the Ards Peninsula with his wife and young family.
+He has a strong passion for sport and is a keen follower of Ireland and Ulster rugby teams.